DanielOS96/List-Visualisation/README.md

 This could be a list of any kind be it a list of files or a list addresses from an excel document.
 To change the data source the model just needs to be swapped out.
 In this project I have included a file browser model for demonstration purposes.
 </br></br></br>
-The control panel allows for interaction with the list.
+The control panel allows for interaction with the list:
-The included enemy AI has behaviours for the following:

 * Left arrow rotates the entire list left.
 * Right arrow rotates the entire list right.